 Road conditions throughout the country vary widely.
 With the tropical climate and mountainous terrain, many roads are difficult to maintain, and many have never been paved.
 Relatively short distances can take many hours due to poor road conditions or traffic, and some roads are simply inaccessible during the rainy season when rivers swell.
 It is always a good idea to check with the locals about current road conditions before planning a day trip or taking off in your rental car.
 These tips can make or break your day.

 Redefining Affluence I recently came across an article written by Tera Maxwell.
 It resonated with me on several different levels.
 For people that are thinking about living in Costa Rica or just visiting, it is a great read.
 She hits on several points that hit home with me.
-For her it was the Pacific Coast….Read More→Read more
+Redefining Affluence for her was in the Pacific Coast.
+Redefining Affluence in…Read More→Read more

 Costa Rica Vacation Guide Your Costa Rica vacation is so much more than just a destination.
 It is an interactive sensory experience.
 The country has an enormous array of environmental attractions.
 Some of these are majestic volcanoes, misty cloud forests, stunning river valleys, and hundreds of beaches along the Pacific and Caribbean coasts.
-Costa…Read More→Read more
+Costa Rica has a fascinating ecological…Read More→Read more